Join my community and receive my free ebook! Subscribe now >>

 When you are exercising try to raise your pulse above 100 beats per minute.
 Just enough for you to sweat lightly and make you slightly breathless, but not too briskly that you cannot talk.

-Take your 10 second pulse every ten minutes as you exercise and here are the 10 second pulse ranges:
+Monitor your pulse by taking your 10 second pulse every ten minutes as you exercise.
+Here are the guidelines to the 10 second pulse ranges:

 |Age Group||Pulse Range|

 |60 - 69||16 - 21|

 If you are just starting an exercise program make sure your pulse stays at the lower end of your 10 second pulse range to start and then gradually build your way up to the upper end of the range numbers over several weeks.

 Should your pulse rate goes higher that it should just stop exercising and walk around slowly until your pulse lowers.

 At the end of this twenty minutes exercising your endorphins gives you an invigorated feeling.
 As always check with your doctor before starting any exercise program.